CelesNeba/E-commerce-Transaction-ETL-Analytics/README.md

 • README, SQL DDL, and my recommendations as a data analyst

 ### Tools used
-• Python (Pandas, NumPy, Matplotlib, Seaborn) in Jupyter Notebook

-• Mysql
+ ✔ Jupyter Notebook  for data exploration and manipulation

+✔ Airflow for orchestration and scheduling ETL workflows

+✔ Snowflake for data warehouse

-• Power BI
+✔ Power BI for data visualization

 ### Impact:
 Enables automated reporting, customer segmentation for retention campaigns, identification of high-value SKUs, and monitoring of return rates and payment performance.